zhangyi667/myBlog/_posts/2015-03-04-a-bug-in-intellij-of-grails.md

 	    run: false
 	]
 {% endhighlight%}
-or, if using intellij 13 and above, comment the lines started with run and test
+or, if using intellij 13 and above, comment the lines started with `run` and `test`.